 To display the message at the bottom of the browser when applet is started.

-Q) What is the Event handling?
+Q) What is Event handling in Java?

 Is irrespective of any component, if any action performed/done on Frame, Panel or on window, handling those actions are called Event Handling.